Naval Support Facility Kamiseya

-Naval Support Facility Kamiseya (上瀬谷通信施設, Kamiseya Tsūshin Shisetsu) (UIC 0557A) is a detachment of U.S. Naval Air Facility, NAF Atsugi, Japan.
+Naval Support Facility Kamiseya (上瀬谷通信施設, Kamiseya Tsūshin Shisetsu) (UIC 0557A) was a detachment of U.S. Naval Air Facility, NAF Atsugi, Japan.
 The facility is located on the Kantō Plain, approximately 3 mi northeast of NAF Atsugi, and 7.55 mi WNW of Yokohama.
-The base consists of 587 acre with 110 acre within the fence line.
-It has 184 buildings (including three bachelor quarters and 68 housing units) and a plant property value of $100 million.
-Base population consists of 300 sailors, their families and personnel who work on the facility.

 The western gate is open during the day to the public.
 It follows into a field of about 400 meters long, with a helipad in the Northern section.
 This area is an excellent kite flying location, though remote controlled devices are prohibited.